Polyarthralgia (pain in more than four joints) | Medical Council of Canada

 Key Objectives

-Given a patient with widespread musculoskeletal pain, the candidate will be able to differentiate true joint disease from other causes, and through history and physical exam determine the acuity and severity of the problem.
-In particular, the candidate will determine if the disease is inflammatory or not, and initiate appropriate treatment or referral.
+Given a patient with widespread musculoskeletal pain, the candidate will be able to differentiate true joint disease from other causes.
+Through history and physical examination, the candidate will determine the acuity and severity of the problem.
+In particular, the candidate will determine if the condition is inflammatory or noninflammatory and initiate appropriate treatment or referral.

 Enabling Objectives